spherity/MinimumViableDataspace/README.md

 - wallet adjustments
   - got a new module called edc
   - offers new endpoints
-    - `.well-known/did.json` - returns the did web for the wallet (localhost:7083), controller key will be the identifier multikey
+    - `/.well-known/did.json` - returns the did web for the wallet (localhost:7083), controller key will be the identifier multikey
+    - `/edc/register-identity` - endpoint to register the identity that should be used for the edc connector
+    - `/edc/sts` - offers the secure token service and will return a JWT token (including the requested bearer access scope) signed by the registered wallet identifier
+    - `/edc/presentations/query` - will validate auth header and return the presentation including the membership credential

 The project can be executed as described in the usual documentation, but please keep in mind to use the local environment, it was not tested with kubernetes.